andrehuang/andrehuang.github.io/_pages/about.md

 - To be trustworthy, the AI systems need to be able to tell when they are unreliable (**OOD detection**);
 - To be powerful, the AI systems need to be robust to the (unseen) changes of the environments and domains (**OOD generalization**).

 In order to achieve generalization to unseen objects and environments, a model requires additional information that is invariant across categories and domains.
-As part of my PhD studies, I aim to explore methods for **incorporating knowledge from pretrained large models to achieve out-of-distribution generalization in various tasks**.
+My PhD studies aim to explore methods for **incorporating knowledge from pretrained large models to achieve out-of-distribution generalization in various tasks**.

 I believe that using large pretrained models (e.g. Omnidata models and Stable Diffusion) will significantly reduce the cost of AI development and deployment while improving the overall well-being of the world.